GlassBricks/StagedBlueprintPlanning/README.md

 # Blueprinting 3

-A maybe actually good factorio mod for designing staged blueprints for 100%.
+A maybe actually great factorio mod for designing staged blueprints for 100% speedrunning.

 This is currently in development, and right now exists mostly in tests.